roshidhmohammed/AI-Powered-Netflix/README.md

    ```
 4. Create a .env file at the root of your project.

-5. Enter all the credentials in `.env` like below
+5. Fill out all the below credentials in `.env` like below
    ```js
    VITE_TMDB_ACCESS_TOKEN=
    VITE_FIREBASE_API_KEY=